Daniel David: Requests for criminal prosecution

 In June 2025, the Union of Student Representatives and the Federation of Parents and Legal Guardians announced that they would file criminal complaints against the minister, alleging abuse of office for approving high school curricula without observing decision-making transparency and for proposals to reduce scholarships.
 The announcement was made through public press releases and picked up by the media.
 These requests are actions by organisations and do not amount to a decision by judicial authorities.

 CREIC UBB Cluj

-In autumn 2025, the relocation of some activities of UBB’s Faculty of Mathematics and Computer Science to the CREIC and TEAM buildings in Cluj Innovation Park triggered student protests, citing conditions and travel logistics.
+In autumn 2025, the relocation of some activities of UBB's Faculty of Mathematics and Computer Science to the CREIC and TEAM buildings in Cluj Innovation Park triggered student protests, citing conditions and travel logistics.
 The UBB leadership announced timetable adjustments and the redistribution of some activities to central-area spaces in response to the demands.
-In the same period, local media reported protests planned at public events attended by the minister.
+In the same period, although he was no longer the university's acting rector, local media reported protests planned at public events attended by the minister.

 Political reactions

 A simple motion against the minister was filed in the Senate in September 2025; Daniel David stated publicly that he would resign if the motion were adopted.
+The motion, however, did not pass in the parliamentary vote.